Food and Beverage Shipping Services

 What are the Difficulties in Food Logistics?

-There are two main obstacles when it comes to food and beverage logistics.
+There are two main obstacles when it comes to food and beverage logistics in the food and beverage industry.
 No matter what kind of food you’re shipping, distance is a primary concern.

 Shipping food across the country not only comes with more difficulty maintaining timely deliveries; because most freight companies don’t travel across the country, you’ll need to develop a food supply chain involving multiple food logistics companies to get your products to your customers.

-Luckily, the professionals at FreightRun have years of experience working with our network of food shipping companies to create seamless food transportation services, no matter how far your products are traveling.
+Luckily, the professionals at FreightRun have years of experience working with our network of food shipping companies to create seamless food transportation services for food and beverage companies, no matter how far your products are traveling.

 If you are shipping fresh or frozen food, another obstacle presents itself.
 On top of meeting customer needs and deadlines, you also need to make sure that your produce and meats remain fresh, and that any frozen products aren’t permitted to thaw during shipment.
-By working with our food logistics managers, we can help you choose the best food shipping services to meet your needs, and create a transportation route that ensures your products arrive fresh and ready to hit the shelves.
+By working with our food logistics managers, we can help you choose the best reliable service to meet your needs, and create a transportation route that ensures your products arrive fresh and ready to hit the shelves.